Court Rules Affecting The Media

 - In general, electronic devices may be brought into the courthouse and may be used in a non-disruptive manner in the common areas of the courthouse for purposes other than photography and video and audio recording.

 - In general, the text functions (and only the text functions) of electronic devices (such as typing documents, emailing, text messaging and tweeting) may be used in a non-disruptive manner in courtrooms while proceedings are in session.
+All forms of recording are prohibited; this prohibition extends to remote attendance at proceedings via CourtCall.

 Violation of these rules may result in the immediate loss of press credentials, a finding of contempt of court and/or other sanctions.